cskovron/tidyverse-workshop/README.md

 The main materials are slides.
 HTML and PDF versions are available in the slides directory of the repository.

-Exercises we do during the workshop are either in the slides or in .R files in the [exercises directory](/exercises).
+Exercises taken from the R for Data Science text  are either in the slides or in .Rmd files in the [r4dsexercises directory](/r4dsexercises).
+For solutions to the book exercises, consult [Jeffrey Arnold’s solutions](https://jrnold.github.io/r4ds-exercise-solutions/), some of which I have reproduced as .Rmd files in [/r4dsexercises/solutions](/r4dsexercises/solutions).

 Reference materials and independent practice exercises are written in RMarkdown (*.Rmd).
 You can open these files directly in RStudio and run the code chunks.
 The RMarkdown files have also been converted to html files for easy viewing.
-Exercise files have one RMarkdown file (with answers) and two html files (one with and one without answers).
-Links to the html files are in the [coreexercises directory](/coreexercises).
+Additional exercise files are taken from RStudio’s “Master the tidyverse” short course. .Rmd files with the excercises are in the [master-tidyverse-exercises directory](/master-tidyverse-exercises) and .Rmd files with solutions to those are in the [solutions subdirectory](/master-tidyverse-exercises/solutions).

 ### Opening/Downloading Files